Sweet Water (band): Ter, major label signing, Sweet Water, and Superfriends (1990–1995)

 In 1990, Quinn left the band in order to form Truly.
 The remaining members of SGM then added guitarist Dudley Taft to the lineup, and as a result they formally changed their name to Sweet Water.
-After recording and self-releasing various demos, Sweet Water released a self-titled album in 1992 on New Rage Records (it was also known as Ter due to the letters on the front of the cover and to differentiate it from the band's next release).
-It was produced by Don Gilmore.
+The band initially played at numerous Seattle venues, such as RKCNDY, Mural Amphitheatre (the Pain in the Grass festival), and Off Ramp Café.
+After recording various demos, Sweet Water independently released a self-titled album in 1992 with management from Susan Silver's firm (it was also known as Ter due to the letters on the front of the cover and to differentiate it from the band's next release).
+It was produced by Don Gilmore (known for working with Mother Love Bone and Pearl Jam).
+Although Ter was initially self-released, the independent Seattle label New Rage Records picked up the album and properly released it as well.

 The band was signed later that year by Jason Flom of Atlantic Records.
 Sweet Water released their second self-titled album (Sweet Water) in 1993.
-It was produced by Gilmore again, and mixed by Tim Palmer (known for working with Mother Love Bone, Pearl Jam, Tin Machine, and Robert Plant).
+It was produced by Gilmore again, and mixed by Tim Palmer (who also worked with Mother Love Bone and Pearl Jam with Gilmore, in addition to working with Tin Machine and Robert Plant).
+A handful of tracks on Sweet Water were re-recordings of Ter songs.
 "Crawl" off of Sweet Water appeared on the soundtrack to the 1993 film Amongst Friends.
+"Crawl", "Head Down", and "Everything Will Be Alright" were released as the album's singles.
+Sweet Water toured the US with Winger during the summer of 1993.
+Sweet Water's subsequent lengthy US tour was with Candlebox and The Flaming Lips in late 1994.

 The band then shifted labels as they moved to Elektra Records' subsidiary EastWest Records, and they recorded a follow-up record, Superfriends, in 1995.
 Dave Jerden served as producer.
 Jerden previously worked with other bands such as Alice in Chains, Jane's Addiction, Anthrax, among others.
 Jerden described his experience with the band as "Mott the Hoople meets the 90s".
 Guitarist Taft was fired during the recording of Superfriends although his contributions remained on the album.
-A new Sweet Water sound took shape with Credo as sole guitarist.
+Ultimately, Sweet Water's sound had shifted with Credo as the sole guitarist.
+"Superstar" was released as the lead single to support Superfriends.
+The band played at the 1995 iteration of the Seattle festival Bumbershoot, along with a handful of other shows in September and October of that year.